 - Make Ahead Instructions: Prepare the truffle mixture through step 3.
 The mixture must chill in the refrigerator for 1-2 hours or up to 3 days.
 If chilling for longer than 4ish hours, let the mixture sit on the counter for several minutes to soften into scoop-able consistency.

-- Chocolate: Use pure chocolate, the kind sold in 4 ounce bars in the baking aisle.
+- Chocolate: Use quality chocolate, the kind sold in 4 ounce bars in the baking aisle.
 Do not use chocolate chips.
 The higher quality chocolate you purchase, the better your truffles will taste.
 I love Baker’s or Ghirardelli brands.
 If you want to splurge, Scharffen Berger is exceptional!
 Semi-sweet or dark chocolate make a very intense chocolate truffle and milk chocolate yields a sweeter truffle.
 If using milk chocolate, reduce the cream to 1/2 cup as milk chocolate is much softer than dark chocolate.
 Do not use white chocolate in this recipe because it’s too thin.
 Here is a white chocolate truffles recipe to use instead.
 You can leave out the lime flavoring.

 - Heavy Cream: Heavy cream or heavy whipping cream is the only liquid that will melt the chocolate into the proper truffle consistency.
 Do not use half-and-half or milk.
 The only non-dairy substitute is canned full-fat coconut milk (not the refrigerated kind).
 Shake it up and use in the recipe as you would heavy cream.